Here are some guidelines to help you decide how many participants will be enough for you to get insights and ensure the analysis is manageable.

 In Treejack, the smaller the confidence interval, the more accurate the results

-In Treejack task results, you'll see a line on the Success and Directness scores that represents the confidence interval, and by hitting the + you'll see the lower and upper limited.
+In Treejack task results, you'll see a line on the Success and Directness scores that represents the confidence interval, and by clicking the + you'll see the lower and upper limits.
 The smaller the confidence interval (the shorter the line), the more you can be certain of statistical accuracy.

 For example, 9 people completed the following task with a 44% success rate.
 As you can see the line is quite long: the lower limit is 19%, and the higher limit is 73%.

 In contrast, 108 people completed this task with a 43% success rate, and the confidence interval is much smaller: the lower limit is 34% and the upper limit is 52%:

 For OptimalSort, 30–50 participants makes for manageable analysis (but don't be afraid of more)

 Running an open card sort with OptimalSort is a generative exercise: the results give you lots of ideas of how you could label and organize your website content.
 As such, the quantitative numbers you need for Treejack and Chalkmark may not be your main goal to collect.